Edwin Sherin: Television

 Sherin executive-produced 163 episodes of the NBC drama Law & Order, between 1993 and 2000.
 His television directing credits include all three editions of the current Law & Order franchise; Hill Street Blues; L.A.
 Law; Doogie Howser, M.D.; Homicide: Life on the Street; and Medium.

 Sherin directed the television films Lena: My 100 Children (1987), The Father Clements Story (1987), Settle the Score (1989), Daughter of the Streets (1990), and A Marriage: Georgia O'Keeffe and Alfred Stieglitz (1991).

 Movies

 Sherin directed two theatrical films: Valdez Is Coming with Burt Lancaster and Susan Clark and My Old Man's Place with William Devane and Michael Moriarty.
 Both films were released in 1971.

 Personal life

 Sherin's first wife was actress Pamela Vevers, with whom he had three sons.
 The marriage ended in divorce.
 In 1975, he married actress Jane Alexander.

-He and Alexander became Canadian citizens, having maintained a home in Lockeport, Nova Scotia since 1998.
+He and Alexander became Canadian citizens, having maintained a home in Lockeport, Nova Scotia starting in 1998.